jkeger/arctic/README.md

 This is not relevant for typical users, but is key to the internal structure of the code and the "watermark" approach to tracking the trap occupancies.

-The different trap managers also implement the different algorithms required for the corresponding types of trap species described above, primarily with their `n_electrons_released_and_captured()` method.
+The different trap manager child classes also implement the different algorithms required for the corresponding types of trap species described above, primarily with the `n_electrons_released_and_captured()` method.

 See the `TrapManager` and child class docstrings in `trap_managers.cpp` for the full documentation.

+To allow the options of multiple types of trap species and/or multiple phases in each pixel, the code actually uses a top-level trap-manager manager to hold the necessary multiple `TrapManager` objects.
+See the `TrapManagerManager` class docstring for the details.

 ### Watermarks
 The `watermark_volumes` and `watermark_fills` arrays track the states of the